Logistic Regression

 0.005a = 1.3 \implies a = \frac{1.3}{0.005} = 1.3 \cdot 200 = 260

 So, a female passenger must be at least 260 years old in order for us to predict that they are more likely to survive the Titanic than not.
 Note that \text{age} = 260 can be interpreted as a decision boundary; since we’ve fixed a value for the \text{female} feature, there’s only one remaining feature, which is \text{age}.
+Because the coefficient associated with age is negative, any age larger than 260 causes the probability of surviving to decrease.

 Let m be the odds of a given non-female passenger’s survival according to our logistic regression model, i.e., if the passenger had an 80% chance of survival, m would be 4, since their odds of survival are \frac{0.8}{0.2} = 4.